Detail of Castel Sant'Angelo (Hadrian mausoleum) in Rome

 To sum up

-The si passivante is an alternative to the passive voice that is very commonly used in Italian.
+The si passivante is an alternative to the that is very commonly used in Italian.
 Let’s recap its main points:

 • It's used for explaining rules and general information